RaviTambade/AutomationTesting/notes/week9/maven2.md

 * **Failing `java -jar`?** → check `packaging` (war vs jar), and **Main-Class** in manifest.
 * **Exec plugin error?** → add `<mainClass>fully.qualified.Name</mainClass>` or pass `-Dexec.mainClass=...`.

----

-If you want, I can paste a **complete `pom.xml`** for each scenario (console-jar, console-fat-jar, webapp-jetty) tailored to your `com.transflower.ecommerce` naming—just say the word and which one you want to teach first.